Spaces — Built-in Tools

 - Delete — only visible once the tool has been configured

-Saving goes through PUT /api/skills/builtin-tools/web-search with { provider, enabled, apiKey? }.
+Saving goes through PUT /api/skills/builtin-tools/:slug with { provider, enabled, apiKey? }.
 The backend writes the API key to Secrets Manager and stores a secret reference on the tenant_builtin_tools row.
 The UI gets back a hasSecret boolean it uses to decide whether to show the placeholder or the “Set API key” state on subsequent visits.

 REST endpoints